Appropriation (art): 1950–1960: Pop art and realism

-In Europe, a group of artists called the New Realists used objects such as the sculptor Cesar who compressed cars to create monumental sculptures or the artist Arman who included everyday machine-made objects—ranging from buttons and spoons to automobiles and boxes filled with trash.

-The German artists Sigmar Polke and his friend Gerhard Richter who defined “Capitalist Realism,” offered an ironic critique of consumerism in post-war Germany.
-They used pre existing photographs and transformed them.
-Polke's best-known works were his collages of imagery from pop culture and advertising, like his “Supermarkets” scene of super heroes shopping at a grocery store.
+In France in the 1960s, a group of artists called the "New Realists" used banal objects in their art.
+For example, the sculptor Cesar compressed cars to create monumental sculptures, and the artist Arman included everyday machine-made objects—ranging from buttons and spoons to automobiles and boxes filled with trash.
+The German artists Sigmar Polke and his friend Gerhard Richter, who defined the term Capitalist Realism, offered an ironic critique of consumerism in post-war Germany.
+They used pre-existing photographs and transformed them into paintings.
+Polke's best-known works were his collages of imagery from pop culture and advertising, like his "Supermarkets" scenes of super heros shopping at a grocery store.

 1970–1980: The Picture Generation and Neo Pop

-Whilst appropriation in bygone eras utilised the likes of 'language', contemporary appropriation has been symbolised by photography as a means of 'semiotic models of representation'.
+Whilst appropriation in bygone eras utilised the likes of 'language', contemporary appropriation has become most 'iconic' by using photography for exploring 'semiotic models of representation'.
 The Pictures Generation was a group of artists, influenced by Conceptual and Pop art, who utilized appropriation and montage to reveal the constructed nature of images.
-An exhibition named The Pictures Generation, 1974–1984 was held at The Metropolitan Museum of Art (The Met) in New York City from April 29 – August 2, 2009 that included among other artists John Baldessari, Barbara Kruger, Sherrie Levine, Richard Prince, David Salle, Cindy Sherman.
+An exhibition named The Pictures Generation, 1974–1984 at The Metropolitan Museum of Art (The Met) in New York City from April 29 – August 2, 2009 included among other artists John Baldessari, Barbara Kruger, Sherrie Levine, Richard Prince, David Salle, and Cindy Sherman.

-Sherrie Levine, who addressed the act of appropriating itself as a theme in art.
+Sherrie Levine addressed the act of appropriating itself as a theme in art.
 Levine often quotes entire works in her own work, for example photographing photographs of Walker Evans.
 Challenging ideas of originality, drawing attention to relations between power, gender and creativity, consumerism and commodity value, the social sources and uses of art, Levine plays with the theme of "almost same".

-During the 1970s and 1980s Richard Prince re-photographed advertisements such as for Marlboro cigarettes or photo-journalism shots.
-His work takes anonymous and ubiquitous cigarette billboard advertising campaigns, elevates the status and focuses our gaze on the images.
+During the 1970s and 1980s Richard Prince re-photographed advertisements such as those for Marlboro cigarettes or photo-journalism shots.
+His work takes anonymous and ubiquitous cigarette billboard-advertising campaigns, elevates the status and focuses our gaze on the images.

 Appropriation artists comment on all aspects of culture and society.
 Joseph Kosuth appropriated images to engage with epistemology and metaphysics.

 Other artists working with appropriation during this time with included Greg Colson, and Malcolm Morley.

 In the late 1970s Dara Birnbaum was working with appropriation to produce feminist works of art.
 In 1978-79 she produced one of the first video appropriations.
-Technology/Transformation: Wonder Woman utilised video clips from the Wonder Woman television series.
+Technology/Transformation: Wonder Woman utilised video clips from the Wonder Woman television-series.

-Richard Pettibone began replicating on a miniature scale works by newly famous artists such as Andy Warhol, and later also modernist masters, signing the original artist's name as well as his own.
+Richard Pettibone began replicating on a miniature scale works by newly-famous artists such as Andy Warhol, and later also modernist masters, signing the original artist's name as well as his own.

-Jeff Koons gained recognition in the 1980 by creating conceptual sculptures The New series, a series of vacuum-cleaners, often selected for brand names that appealed to the artist like the iconic Hoover, and in the vein of the readymades of Duchamp.
+Jeff Koons gained recognition in the 1980s by creating conceptual sculptures The New series, a series of vacuum-cleaners, often selected for brand-names that appealed to the artist like the iconic Hoover, and in the vein of the readymades of Duchamp.
 Later he created sculptures in stainless steel inspired by inflatable toys such as bunnies or dogs.